 We sell our homes under standard purchase contracts, which generally require a homebuyer to pay a deposit at the time of signing the purchase contract.
 The amount of the required deposit is minimal (generally \$1,000 or less).
-The deposits are refundable if the homebuyer is unable to obtain mortgage financing.
 We permit our homebuyers to cancel the purchase contract and obtain a refund of their deposit in the event mortgage financing cannot be obtained within a certain period of time, as specified in their purchase contract.
 Typically our homebuyers provide documentation regarding their ability to obtain mortgage financing within 14 days after the purchase contract is signed.
 If we determine that the homebuyer is not qualified to obtain mortgage financing or is not otherwise financially able to purchase the home, we will terminate the purchase contract.
 If a purchase contract has not been cancelled or terminated within 14 days after the purchase contract has been signed, then the homebuyer has met the preliminary criteria to obtain mortgage financing.
-Only purchase contracts that are signed by homebuyers who have met the preliminary criteria to obtain mortgage financing are included in new (gross) orders.
+Only purchase contracts that are signed by homebuyers who have met the preliminary criteria to obtain mortgage financing.

-Our "backlog" consists of homes that are under a purchase contract that are signed by homebuyers who have met the preliminary criteria to obtain mortgage financing but have not yet closed.
+Our "backlog" consists of homes that are under purchase contracts, each of which have been signed by a homebuyer who has met the preliminary criteria to obtain mortgage financing, but have not yet closed.
 Since our business model is generally based on building move-in ready homes before a purchase contract is signed, the majority of our homes in backlog are currently under construction or complete.
 Ending backlog represents the number of homes in backlog from the previous period plus the number of net orders (new orders for homes less cancellations) generated during the current period minus the number of homes closed during the current period.
-Our backlog at any given time will be affected by cancellations; the number of our active communities, and the timing of home closings.
+Our backlog at any given time will be affected by cancellations, the number of our active communities, and the timing of home closings.
 Homes in backlog are generally closed within one to two months, although we may experience cancellations of purchase contracts at any time prior to closing.
-It is important to note that net orders, backlog and cancellation metrics are operational, rather than accounting data, and should be used only as a general gauge to evaluate performance.
-Backlog may be impacted by customer cancellations for various reasons that are beyond our control, and in light of our minimal required deposit, there is little negative impact to the potential homebuyer from the cancellation of the purchase contract.
+It is important to note that net orders, backlog, and cancellation metrics are operational, rather than accounting data, and should be used only as a general gauge to evaluate performance.
+Backlog may be impacted by customer cancellations for various reasons that are beyond our control, and, in light of our minimal required deposit, there is little negative impact to the potential homebuyer from the cancellation of the purchase contract.